laxitshahi/patch/README.md

 # patch
-Find lowest price of a product using QR code
+Find lowest price of a product using it's QR code